wandreperes/wandreperes/README.md

 Hi, I’m @wandreperes!

-I’m interested in JavaScript, PHP, MySQL and C#.
+I’m interested in JavaScript, PHP and MySQL.

 😎
 <!---